4ntm4n/ms-one/README.md

 - Flip over cards with more information of yoga benefits on the backside
 - Members login inside the fixed nav-bar for faster login for existing users.
-- Gallery page from social media showcasing the commuinity
+- Gallery page from social media showcasing the community

 ---

 ## Testing

-Here follows some picure of the website on mobile and tablet to show the website might appear on smaller screens than in the feature section.
+Here follows some picture of the website on mobile and tablet to show the website might appear on smaller screens than in the feature section.

 ### **Mobile full page:**